Visalan-H/mobilerobot-openloopcontrol/README.md

 ## Step3:
 Read the file using read()
 ## Step4:
-Use spli() method to Spilt the file content into words
+Use split() method to Spilt the file content into words
 ## Step5:
 use len() to find the total words